Mohammed Samara

-Mohammed Samara (Arabic: محمد سمارة; born January 1, 1983) is a Palestinian footballer currently playing for Arab Contractors of the Egyptian Premier League and the Palestine national football team.
+Mohammed Samara (Arabic: محمد سمارة; born January 1, 1983) is a former footballer who played for Arab Contractors of the Egyptian Premier League.
+Born in Egypt, he played for the Palestine national football team.
 He received his first official cap in October 2007 he has since been called up for unofficial friendlies, most notably against Dynamo Moscow where he scored a penalty kick in a 1-1 draw.